Performance Characterization of a Plastic-Scintillator Sensor for Fast-Neutron, Thermal-Neutron, and Gamma-Ray Discrimination: Conclusions

+In this work, two compact plastic-scintillator detector assemblies, EJ200+EJ426 and EJ276+EJ426, were investigated for mixed-field radiation sensing.
+A gamma-equivalent energy calibration was established using $^{137}$Cs, $^{22}$Na, and $^{60}$Co sources, and the pulse shape discrimination performance was evaluated under Am--Be irradiation with different HDPE moderator thicknesses.

+The results show that the EJ200+EJ426 assembly provides effective thermal-neutron/$\gamma$ discrimination under the tested conditions, with FOM values above 5 for both moderator thicknesses considered.
+The EJ276+EJ426 assembly exhibits three identifiable PSD components associated mainly with $\gamma$ rays, fast neutrons, and thermal neutrons.
+In the analysis over the full energy range, the thermal-neutron/fast neutron and thermal-neutron/$\gamma$ separations are strong, whereas the fast-neutron/$\gamma$ separation remains limited.
+The energy-resolved analysis further shows that effective fast-neutron/$\gamma$ discrimination is achieved mainly above approximately 1~MeV gamma-equivalent energy.

+These findings indicate that the two detector assemblies are suitable for different but complementary discrimination tasks in mixed radiation fields.
+The EJ200+EJ426 configuration is more suitable for thermal-neutron tagging relative to the $\gamma$-ray background, whereas the EJ276+EJ426 configuration provides a practical route toward discrimination among fast neutrons, thermal neutrons, and $\gamma$ rays when the applicable gamma-equivalent energy range is considered.

+\authorcontributions{Conceptualization, F.A., G.L. and W.W.; methodology, Y.L., F.A. and G.L.; investigation, Y.L. and F.A.; formal analysis, Y.L. and F.A.; visualization, G.L.; writing---original draft preparation, Y.L. and F.A.; writing---review and editing, G.L. and W.W.; supervision, W.W.; discussion, X.Z., D.L. and X.Y.
+All authors have read and agreed to the published version of the manuscript.}

-This research was supported by the China Postdoctoral Science Foundation (Grant No. 2025M783462) and the Fundamental Research Funds for the Central Universities (Grant No. 24qnpy109) and the National Natural Science Foundation of China (Grant No. 12075087).
-We thank the School of Physics and Institut Franco-Chinois de l’Énergie Nucléaire at Sun Yat-sen University.
-We are also grateful to Prof. Yuehuan Wei, Prof. Bo Mei, and Prof. Tao Xiong for their support.
+\funding{This research was supported by the China Postdoctoral Science Foundation (Grant No. 2025M783462), the Fundamental Research Funds for the Central Universities (Grant No. 24qnpy109), and the National Natural Science Foundation of China (Grant No. 12075087).}